filipsnastins/tomodachi-testcontainers/docs/getting-started/applying-e2e-tests-with-testcontainers.md

 without the disadvantages of depending on complex and shared staging environments.
 With Testcontainers, we can test an application in a production-like environment, building confidence that the application will work for real users.

-Since such end-to-end tests tend to be lengthy to write and sometimes tricky to set up, e.g., when an application has a lot of external dependencies, you need to make a conscious choice about how many such tests you want to have.
+Since such end-to-end tests tend to be lengthy to write and sometimes tricky to set up, e.g., when an application has a lot of external dependencies.
+You need to make a conscious choice about how many such tests you want to have.
 There's no correct answer here, so let's look at different approaches and their benefits and disadvantages.

 ## Using end-to-end tests to ensure correct integration of the system's components